 ALUMNI ARTISTS EXHIBIT AT HAVERFORD COLLEGE

-Alumni artists of Haverford and Bryn Mawr Colleges will be featured in an exhibit at the Cantor Fitzgerald Gallery this summer.
-Christine Lafuente (BMC ’91), and Scott Sherk (HC ’75) will display their works May 27 through September 18.
+Alumni artists of Haverford and Bryn Mawr Colleges will be featured in an exhibit at Haverford's Cantor Fitzgerald Gallery this summer.
+Debra Howell (BMC '79), Thomas Loeser (HC '79), and Andrew John Simon (HC '74) will display their works May 28-September 12.